-This drawing was started in 2008, it is part of a group of “82 Dreamscapes” that I drew in various busy places around NYC but mostly at the MoMA and the Whitney between 2008 and 2010.
+This drawing was started in 2008, it is part of a group of “82 Dreamscapes” that I drew in various busy places around NYC, mostly on the subway, at the MoMA and the Whitney between 2008 and 2010.
 Some of them make up “the eternal adventures of the patient little robot (and a quest for a smile).”
-This is the first of the 82 drawings and the first time I have shared any of them.
+This is the first of the 82 drawings.

-One day while I was drawing in a crowded subway a woman who had been sitting near me and watching me, came over when the train stopped and said “those are dreamscapes you are makin’ ain’t they!” the doors closed behind her.
+One day while I was drawing in a crowded subway a woman who had been sitting near me and watching me, came over when the train stopped and said “those are dreamscapes you are makin’ !” the doors closed behind her.